nais/doc/docs/auth/explanations/README.md

   Proxy -. "proxy request\n as-is" -..-> Application
 ```

-To log in a human, redirect them to the [login endpoint](../reference/README.md#login-endpoint).
+To log in an end-user, redirect them to the [login endpoint](../reference/README.md#login-endpoint).

 ```mermaid
 graph LR